Crash Course in Statistics

 - A script containing documentation, comments and exercises, as well as the slides of the theoretical parts in the mornings, will be made available for download at the beginning of the course.

-- The lecturer will be coaching the participants on the tasks they will solve such that everyone can work with their own speed of learning to use R.
+- The lecturer will be coaching the participants on the tasks they will solve such that everyone can work with their own speed.

 All course material will be available online during the course.
 Make sure your internet connection works.

 The following list of books is not required for this course, but I strongly recommend their lecture anyway.

 - The cartoon guide to Statistics by L. Gonick and W. Smith